Buy Printed Clear Plastic Bags: Specs, Costs, Lead Time

 Film Gauge, Seal Strength, and Readability

 Film thickness changes more than durability.
 It affects stiffness, wrinkle behavior, print appearance, and even the way the bag feels in hand.
 A 2 mil bag and a 4 mil bag may sound similar on paper, but they behave differently on the packing line and on shelf.
+For light apparel and accessories, 1.5-2 mil is often enough.
+For heavier bundles, hardware, or products with sharp edges, 3-4 mil is a more common starting point, and 5-6 mil may be used when puncture resistance is the priority.

 Thicker film usually improves puncture resistance and overall toughness, which matters for hardware, heavier apparel bundles, or products with sharper edges.
 The tradeoff is cost and handling feel.
 Heavier film can feel premium, but it can also look overbuilt if the product inside is light.
 Buyers should be wary of using thickness as a substitute for proper packaging design.
+If the bag is overbuilt, the product can look small or underfilled even when the packaging is technically strong.

 Clarity is not fixed either.
 Gloss film usually preserves visibility well.
 Matte film can look more restrained and upscale, but it softens optical sharpness and slightly mutes the contents.
 Anti-fog treatment becomes important for chilled products, moisture-sensitive goods, or items that move through temperature swings.
 UV resistance matters if the bag will sit in bright displays or near windows for long periods.